The Friends’ Mission: To expand access to nature and science education through community engagement and support of the Palo Alto Junior Museum & Zoo.

 The Friends is very grateful to all of our donors and supporters for helping us raise more than $25 million to reimagine and rebuild the JMZ.
 These donations, along with funding support from the City of Palo Alto, helped make possible a museum and zoo that will offer a truly unique experience to children and families for generations to come.

-As we look to the future, the Friends’ top priority is to ensure that the JMZ remains accessible to everyone, regardless of physical or cognitive abilities or their ability to pay admission.
-The Friends continues to fundraise for access and inclusion programs, including the Science Outreach Program for the Ravenswood City School District (established in 1999) and Super Family Sundays (established in 2010) for families with children with disabilities.
+Looking ahead, the Friends remains committed to advancing Access and Inclusion at the JMZ.
+The Friends continues to fund programs including the Science Outreach Program for the Ravenswood City School District (established in 1999) and Super Family Sundays (established in 2010) for families with children with disabilities.
 Details about these programs and how you can support them can be found on our Access & Inclusion page.

 Our financials, including recent tax returns, are available upon request.